cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    Two subdirectories of the installation directory ("pse" and "examples") will be enabled for writing for everybody who is in the group "Users".

-b) Registry:
+b) Windows Registry:
    To enable the registration of the file extension ".aes" for AES-Tool, the following part of the registry needs to be writable during installation:
    HKEY_CLASSES_ROOT
    HKEY_CLASSES_ROOT\Applications

-   CrypTool will be listed as installed application in the control panel (System -> Software) only if the following registry key is writable:
+   CT1 will only be listed as installed application in the control panel (System -> Software) if the following registry key is writable:
    HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Uninstall

 c) Start menu:
-   CrypTool is installed in the Start Menu for all users if the following directory is writable during installation:
+   CT1 is installed in the Start Menu for all users if the following directory is writable during installation:
    %allusersprofile%\Start Menu\Programs
-   If this directory is not writable CrypTool will be installed in:
+   If this directory is not writable CT1 will be installed in:
    %userprofile%\Start Menu\Programs.

 Remark 2:
-Event: The CrypTool application stops execution with "Could not create
+Event: The CT1 application stops execution with "Could not create
        temporary file".

-When CrypTool creates a new temporary file the program tries to write the file at the following locations:
+When CT1 creates a new temporary file it tries to write the file at the following locations:
  1. as of the local variable TEMP
  2. if TEMP is not set as of the local variable TMP
- 3. if both variables, TEMP and TMP, are not set CrypTool tries to write the file on the folder which is actually set.
+ 3. if both variables, TEMP and TMP, are not set CT1 tries to write the file in the folder which is actually set.

 Please check the access rights of the temporary variables.
 In case %TEMP% and %TMP% are not set, please set these environment variables to